-- For hands worth less than five han, the minipoints rounded up are doubled by the number of han plus 2, giving the base value of the hand. - For hands with five or more han, the minipoints are irrelevant.
+• For hands worth less than five han, the minipoints rounded up are doubled by the number of han plus 2, giving the base value of the hand.
+This base value is limited to 2000 points.
+A base value of 1920 points, being close to mangan, is rounded up to 2000 points.

+• For hands with five or more han, the minipoints are irrelevant.
 The score should be read on the scoring tables: